gingerhome/gingee/docs/glade-admin.md

 ### Resetting the Admin Password

 If you forget your Glade password, you cannot recover it.
-However, if you have command-line access to the server where GingerJS is running, you can securely reset it.
+However, if you have command-line access to the server where Gingee is running, you can securely reset it.

-1. Navigate to the root of your GingerJS project directory in the terminal.
+1. Navigate to the root of your Gingee project directory in the terminal.
-2. Run the following command from the `gingerjs-cli`:
+2. Run the following command from the `gingee-cli`:
     ```bash
-    gingerjs-cli reset-pwd
+    gingee-cli reset-pwd
     ```
 3. The tool will prompt you to enter and confirm a new password.
 4. It will then generate a new, secure password hash.
 5. Copy this entire hash and paste it into your `web/glade/box/app.json` file, replacing the old value for the `ADMIN_PASSWORD_HASH` key.
-6. Restart your GingerJS server.
+6. Restart your Gingee server.
 You will now be able to log in with your new password.